psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 ```
 Here we're looking for the status is enabled and active and running, possibly with a few snippets of logfiles after.

 At this point, if all is well, the `gpsd` service will be running and syncing with the GPS device.
-That doesn't necessarily mean that the GPS module has a fix on the satellites; that you can tell by looking at the Ultimate GPS hat for a brief red LED flash every 15 seconds.
+That doesn't necessarily mean that the GPS module has a fix on the satellites; that you can tell by looking physically at the Ultimate GPS hat for a brief red LED flash every 15 seconds.
 A LED that's flashing one second on/one second off has not yet acquired a fix.

 #### gpsmon
 Now for the moment of truth: we're going to install the `gpsmon` program to see what the daemon is doing.
 The `gpsmon` command connects to the `gpsd` server and displays output about the connected GPS.
 You should see a list of satellites on the left (0 through 11) along with S/N ratios (some should be in the 30s or higher if you have good antenna placement).
-You should see values for “Latitude” and “Longitude”.
-If you have a good antenna positioning and you’re in the USA, you should see “FAA: D” in the middle box.
+You should see values for <kbd>Latitude</kbd> and <kbd>Longitude</kbd>.
+If you have a good antenna positioning and you’re in the USA, you should see <kbd>FAA: D</kbd> in the middle box.

 The middle bottom box should also indicate a PPS value (a decimal number, which should be very small if your time on your machine is close to correct).
 ```bash